Paul Salmon: Essendon (1983–1995)

-Hawthorn (1995–2000)
+Hawthorn (1996–2000)

-At the end of 1994, Salmon moved to Hawthorn, where he played from 1995–2000, and revived his career by winning the Best and Fairest in 1996 and '97 as well as the Most Consistent Award in '98.
-He became vice-captain in '98 and also finished in the top ten in every best and fairest in each of his five years at the club.
+At the conclusion of the 1995 season, Salmon moved to Hawthorn, where he played from 1996 to 2000, and revived his career by winning the Best and Fairest in 1996 and 1997 as well as the Most Consistent Award in 1998.
+He became vice-captain in 1998 and also finished in the top ten in every best and fairest in each of his five years at the club.
 After 5 seasons and 100 games with the Hawks, he retired at the age of 35; and, after his retirement, he was named in Hawthorn's Team of the Century.

 In 1997, Salmon achieved All-Australian selection, being named in the ruck.

 In 1999, he won the Michael Tuck Medal for a best-on-ground performance in the winning Hawk's Night Grand Final.

-Essendon Comeback
+Return to Essendon (2002)

 Salmon retired from playing football at the end of the 2000 season.
 He made a comeback in 2002, after being drafted by Essendon at 37 years of age.
 He played 15 games in 2002 before permanently retiring from AFL football.

 State of Origin

 Salmon had a prolific State of Origin career, kicking 45 goals in 14 games.
 He first played for Victoria in 1984, against South Australia, kicking 5 goals.
 Salmon next played at State of Origin level in 1986 against South Australia, kicking 4 goals.
 In the same year, he participated in a game against Western Australia that has been regarded as "one of the greatest games in the 150-year history of Australian Football", but didn't trouble the scoreboard.

 In 1987, he performed well, kicking 5 goals and being named in the best players, against Western Australia in Perth.
 The following year Salmon performed in the State of Origin Carnival, winning the Tassie Medal, kicking 7 goals in the semi-final, and 1 goal in the final.

-In 1990, he was picked against New South Wales, in a wet day at the SCG, scoring 1 goal, in an upset loss against favourites Victoria.
+In 1990, he was picked against New South Wales, on a wet day at the SCG, scoring 1 goal, in an upset loss against favourites Victoria.
 In 1992, he kicked 5 goals against South Australia and was named in the best players.

 In 1993, in the State of Origin Carnival, Salmon kicked 6 goals in the semi-final against the combined New South Wales–Australian Capital Territory side, but he didn't perform in the Grand Final, failing to score a goal.
 Salmon last played for Victoria in 1997, against South Australia.
 Being named in the Ruck for the first time, Salmon performed well, being named best on ground.